Common Questions about Your Diagnosis of Pilonidal Disease

 Will I be cured?

 Most likely!
-The intent of the cleft lift procedure is to prevent recurrent pilonidal disease.
-In Dr. Sternberg’s last almost 1000 Cleft Lift patients, only 7 required a second operation and all 7 are cured.
+The cleft lift procedure intends to prevent recurrent pilonidal disease.
+In Dr. Sternberg’s last 1,300 Cleft Lift patients, only 11 required a second operation, and all were cured.
 Those are pretty awesome results.

 Patient Testimonials: The Blog